 We negotiate directly with our end-brand customers concerning the terms and conditions of the sales, but typically ship our display panels to designated system integrators at the direction of these end-brand customers.
-Sales data to end-brand customers include direct sales to these end-brand customers as well as sales to their designated system integrators, including through our affiliated trading company, LG International, and its subsidiaries, as further discussed below under "-Sales."
+Sales data to end-brand customers include direct sales to these end-brand customers as well as sales to their designated system integrators, including through our formerly affiliated trading company, LX International, and its subsidiaries, as further discussed below under "-Sales."

 A substantial portion of our sales is attributable to a limited number of our end-brand customers.
-Our top ten end-brand customers together accounted for a significant majority of our sales in each of 2018, 2019 and 2020.
-Of our top ten end-brand customers, two of them accounted for more than 10% of our sales on an individual basis for each of the past three years.
-For example, sales to LG Electronics, including as a system integrator, amounted to approximately 21%, 19% and 17% of our sales in 2018, 2019 and 2020 respectively.
+Our top ten end-brand customers together accounted for a significant majority of our sales in each of 2020, 2021 and 2022.
+Of our top ten end-brand customers, two of them each accounted for more than 10% of our sales on an individual basis for each of the past three years.
+For example, sales to LG Electronics, including as a system integrator, amounted to approximately 17%, 20% and 18% of our sales in 2020, 2021 and 2022, respectively.